thesullivantage/Happnen/README.md

 # Happnen

-An easier, softer way to find out what is "happnen" in your area, for almost any type of event.
+An easier way to find out what is "happnen" in your area, for almost any type of event.

 ## Vision